Catalyst-Studios/Eternal-Ores/README.md

 Licence
 =======

-As stated, this mod is under MIT License.
-And I approve anyone who forks this project, but I would really appreciate you mention me if you plan on doing a backport of this mod or using the textures on your project!
+As stated, this mod is under ARR Licence.
+That being said, the use of this mod on any modpack is allowed, however, it will be appreciated if you mention me that the mod is being used on said modpack.

-**BUT** I do not allow the distribution of Eternal Items mod outside CurseForge or Modrinth Websites.
+Have fun and I hope you enjoy the Mod!

-Don't be a jerk!
+Also, **I do not allow the distribution of Eternal Items mod outside CurseForge or Modrinth Websites.**

 *atte RadzRatz*